Tartrazine: European Union

 The European Food Safety Authority allows for tartrazine to be used in processed cheese, canned or bottled fruit or vegetables, processed fish or fishery products, and wines and wine-based drinks.

-The European regulatory community, with a stronger emphasis on the precautionary principle, required labelling and temporarily reduced the acceptable daily intake (ADI) for the food colorings; the UK FSA called for voluntary withdrawal of the colorings by food manufacturers.
+The European regulatory community required labelling and temporarily reduced the acceptable daily intake (ADI) for the food colorings; the UK FSA called for voluntary withdrawal of the colorings by food manufacturers.
 However, in 2009 the EFSA re-evaluated the data at hand and determined that "the available scientific evidence does not substantiate a link between the color additives and behavioral effects."

 Tartrazine is among six artificial colors for which the European Union requires products that contain them to be marked with the statement May have an adverse effect on activity and attention in children.

-Austria
+Austria and Germany

-Yellow tartrazine (E102) is banned in Austria.
+Yellow tartrazine (E102) was banned in Austria and Germany, before European Parliament and Council Directive 94/36/EC lifted the ban.

 Norway

-Yellow tartrazine (E102) is banned in Norway (not an E.U. member.)
+Yellow tartrazine (E102) was also banned in Norway several years ago, but the ban was likewise lifted due to the implementation of EU directive 94/36/EC.
+(Norway is not an E.U. member state, but has signed up to follow most EU regulations via the EEA agreement.)